Summer Research Experience Program in Oncology

 - Be in good standing with their academic program at the time of application

 - A U.S. citizen or a U.S. permanent resident

 Limited funding is available to support stipends for select applicants to the summer program.
 Twenty funded internships (15 medical student and 5 PA student) are awarded based on the qualifications of applicants and criteria required by our outside funding sources.
 Applicants who are not offered a paid internship due to eligibility criteria and limited availability of program funds may be offered an unpaid internship.

-The program application fee is $20.
-Those students accepted into the program pay an additional $50 activity fee.
-Out-of-town students staying at the Canisius dorms pay the room rate for the duration of the program (in 2015 this was $25/night).
+The program application fee is (changing for 2017 program.)
+Those students accepted into the program pay an activity fee (changing for the 2017 program.)
+Out-of-town students staying at the Canisius dorms pay the room rate for the duration of the program (in 2016 this was $30/night).
 Travel expenses to and from Buffalo and meal costs are not covered by the program.

 Accommodations for Out-of-town Students

-Out-of-town students will have the option to either stay with family or live in Dugan Hall dormitory at Canisius College.
+Out-of-town students will have the option to live in Dugan Hall dormitory at Canisius College.
 Learn more about the living accommodations provided at Dugan Hall.

 Online Application and Instructions

 Apply online for the Summer Research Experience Program in Oncology at Roswell Park.

 Funding support is provided by the National Cancer Institute of the National Institutes of Health under award number: R25CA181003